Sprayer

 Distributors or valves

-A sprayer is generally fitted with a general cut-off valve and valves for each boom section.
+A sprayer is generally equipped with a general cut-off valve and valves for each boom section.

 For safety reasons (no spray liquid in the cab), manually-operated spool valves are not permitted in closed cabs.
 They are replaced by solenoid valves or motorised valves.
 Motorised valves are preferred to solenoid valves for reasons of reliability and maintenance, although solenoid valves have the advantage of closing almost instantaneously.

 A motorised valve can take up to 1 second to close.
 Both closing devices must be adapted to the operating pressures in the circuit, otherwise they will deteriorate rapidly.
-Adjustable compensated return valves enable a stable pressure to be maintained when a boom section is closed.
+Adjustable compensated-return valves maintain a stable pressure when closing a section of manifold.

 Sprayer dispensers

-These support the nozzle holders or nozzles, the number of which varies according to the equipment.
-Their configuration varies considerably depending on the type of equipment.
+They support the nozzle holders or diffusers, the number of which varies according to the appliance.
+Their configuration is very different depending on the type of equipment.

 Nozzle holders

-These support the nozzle or the pellet, and are generally fitted with anti-drip devices that stop spraying when a valve is closed.
+Supporting the nozzle or the pellet, they generally include anti-drip devices that stop spraying when a valve is closed.

 The opening pressure of the anti-drip devices is around 0.3 to 0.8 bar.

-This is anything but an accessory.
-A pressure gauge, like a speedometer, is essential not only for setting up the sprayer, but also for monitoring it during use.
-The pressure gauge indicates the pressure at the point where it is installed, which can be very different at the nozzles depending on the pressure drops in the circuit.
-These will be correlated to various parameters such as the length of the hydraulic circuit, the diameter of the hoses, the flow rate of the liquid and the presence of obstacles to the flow (elbows, anti-drip devices, etc.).
+The pressure gauge is a key element on a sprayer, just as the speedometer is essential not only for setting up the sprayer, but also for monitoring it during work.
+The pressure gauge indicates the pressure at the point where it is installed.
+This pressure may be different at the nozzles depending on the pressure drops in the circuit (length and diameter of supply pipes, presence of obstacles to flow such as elbows, drip stops, pipe obstructions, etc.).

 Digital pressure gauge

-- Bourdon tube devices, which use the deformation of a bent brass tube to move the needle and indicate the pressure.
+• The needle manometer (Bourdon tube) uses the deformation of a bent brass tube to move the needle and indicate the pressure on a dial.

 Needle pressure gauge